TEFAF Maastricht 2020

 On loan to Cleveland Museum of Art, Cleveland, Ohio 2011–12.

-This beautiful Crucifixion group by Pietro Tacca is a small-scale version of the famous Pistoia Crucifix (National Gallery of Art, Washington), which is one of the most beautiful three-dimensional articulations of the suffering Christ in Western art.
-Only three bronzes of this size are ascribed to the master Tacca, who inherited Giambologna’s workshop in 1608 and who was court sculptor to the Medici.
+This beautiful crucifixion group by Pietro Tacca is a reduced version of the famous Pistoia Crucifix in the National Gallery of Art, Washington, one of the most beautiful sculptural articulations of the suffering Christ in Western art.
+There are only three bronzes of this size ascribed to the master Tacca, who inherited Giambologna’s workshop in 1608 and was court sculptor to the Medici.

-The three bronze figures involved in this exquisite rendering of the Crucifixion are strongly modelled, expertly cast, and professionally chased in the round.
+The three bronze figures in the present rendering of the Crucifixion are strongly modelled, expertly cast, and professionally chased in the round.
 They are set on an ebonized wooden pedestal with a front that breaks forward from two slightly canted corners to form a central aedicule that rises to a voluted pediment supporting the cross.
 To either side are platforms for the flanking bystanders.
-The front is richly decorated with panels of pietre dure, including lapis lazuli, agate, and bloodstone, with gilt trimmings.
-The cross has ormolu finials of late Mannerist design, centered with cherubim.
-The musculature of the dead Christ is clearly defined, with his ribcage distended and stomach drawn in, a reaction to the agony of his waning hours.
-His head is bowed to the viewers left.
-His perizonium is a single length of cloth, crumpled up and drawn around his loins, tucked over in front and knotted over the hip, with its end hanging loosely down.
+The front is richly decorated with vibrantly coloured panels of pietre dure, including precious lapis lazuli, agate, and bloodstone, with gilt trimmings.
+The cross has gilt bronze finials of late Mannerist design, centred with cherubim.
+Christ’s head is bowed to the viewer’s left, his expression peaceful yet sombre.
+His musculature is clearly defined, with his ribcage distended and stomach pulled in, evoking the agony of his waning hours.
+His perizoma is a single length of cloth, crumpled up and drawn around his loins, tucked over in front and knotted over the hip, with its end hanging loosely down.

-On the left stands the Virgin Mary, presented as young and beautiful (as was traditional, despite her actual age at the time of the event), clasps one hand to her breast in anguish, while the other reaches out in a plaintive gesture.
+On the left stands the Virgin Mary, presented as young and beautiful—as was traditional, despite her actual age at the time of the event—who clasps one hand to her breast in anguish while the other reaches out in a plaintive gesture.
 The equally youthful Saint John the Evangelist spreads his arms wide in shock and horror.
 The two mourners’ extended fingers seem to embrace the viewer, drawing their attention inward, while their upturned faces direct attention to the suffering Christ above.

-Pietro Tacca’s crucifixes are notable for their anatomical naturalism.
+Pietro Tacca’s crucifixes are notable for their grace and anatomical naturalism.
 The Italian expert Pietro Torriti writes eloquently of them as follows:

-A pair of bystanders alone (without the crucifix or a proper base or altar pedestal) in the Museo Civico Amedeo Lia, La Spezia, while close in general composition to those in the group in the Museo degli Argenti, demonstrates differences, which reappear in the present composition.
-This is most noticeable in the radical change in the coiffure of Saint John the Evangelist, whose hair is now parted centrally and falls in loose, perhaps even bouffant, curls around his neck.
-The hand gestures convey less urgency too, with the Virgin’s middle fingers being conjoined, instead of being spread tensely, with their joints sharply defined.
-A similar softening also characterizes the handling of the drapery, as compared with the sharper, zig-zag or “V” shaped folds of the Argenti group.
-All of these features suggest a remodeling to suit a later taste in religious art, that of the full seicento, rather than the initial sharpness and strictness of the Counter-Reformation.
+A pair of bystanders alone—without the crucifix or a proper base or altar pedestal—in the Museo Civico Amedeo Lia, La Spezia, while close in general composition to those in the group in the Museo degli Argenti, demonstrates differences which reappear in the present composition.
+This is most noticeable in the radical change in the figure of Saint John the Evangelist, whose hair is now parted centrally and falls in loose, perhaps even bouffant, curls around his neck.
+The hand gestures also convey less urgency, with the Virgin’s middle fingers conjoined instead of spread tensely, their joints sharply defined.
+A similar softening also characterises the handling of the drapery, as compared with the sharper, zig-zag or “V” shaped folds of the Argenti group.
+All of these features suggest a remodelling to suit a later taste in religious art, that of the full seicento, rather than the initial sharpness and strictness of the Counter-Reformation.

-The materials used for the base are contemporary with the bronzes.
-However, the choice of hard stones as well as the strings and ornamental details suggest that Rome rather than Florence as their origin.
-It could be that the figures were bought in Florence and mounted in Rome, or arrived in Rome as a gift, and were then mounted there.
+The precious materials used for the base are contemporary with the bronzes.
+However, the choice of hard stones as well as the strings and ornamental details suggest that Rome rather than Florence was their origin.
+It could be that the figures were bought in Florence and mounted in Rome, or arrived in Rome as a gift and were then mounted there.
 Nevertheless, the two cities are not far from one other and artisans, like works of art, travelled forth and back with some frequency.
-So it is equally possible that the mount was created by a Roman artisan working in Florence.
-Indeed, the gilded bronze ornaments on the cross seem to be more Florentine in style, suggesting that the entire complex might have been brought together in Florence, though with the contributions of Roman craftsmen working in that city.
+It is equally possible that the mount was created by a Roman artisan working in Florence.
+Indeed, the gilded bronze ornaments on the cross seem to be more Florentine in style, suggesting that the entire complex might have been brought together in Florence, with the contributions of Roman craftsmen working in that city.